 Stunning Krka Waterfalls National Park boats 17 emerald-green waterfalls in the midst of forested splendor.
 Discover them on this tour and bring your bathing suit!
 Swimming permitted.
 More.

 Plitvice Lakes Day Tour

 One of Europe's most celebrated National Parks, Plitvice's 16 lakes linked by roaring cascades is a must on any Croatia itinerary.
-Because it's a healthy 3-hour drive from Split, booking an organised tour is the most relaxing way to go.
+Because it's a healthy 3-hour drive from Split, booking an organised tour is the only feasible way to go.
 More.

 ©CroatiaTraveller 2005-2017 All rights reserved